JanDotNet/ThinkSharp.FeatureTour/README.md

 FeatureTour is released under [The MIT license (MIT)](LICENSE.TXT)

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/JanDotNet/ThinkSharp.FeatureTour/tags).

 ## Donation
 If you like FeatureTour and use it in your project(s), feel free to give me a cup of coffee :)